Copyright © 2022 MTV Channel (Pvt) Ltd

 Several nations, including Sri Lanka, have been hailed for curbing the spread of the pandemic that forced the entire planet into a lockdown.
 There was a small glimmer of hope amidst all the chaos.
 That hope that endured on the tip of the tongue of every Sri Lankan was “Nagitimu Sri Lanka”.
 As soon as the rolling curfews took effect and were threatening to morph into a full blown lockdown- Gammadda introduced an art competition to keep families with young children and young people occupied during the lockdown as part of a campaign to promote social distancing.

 Nagitimu Sri Lanka was launched with an art competition that invited submissions from all Sri Lankans.
 The theme was “Future Sri Lanka” and people were asked to conceptualize their vision for Future Sri Lanka through art.
-They were free to use any medium- color pencils, crayons. water colors, oil paints, charcoal, pencils or pens etc. Submissions were rendered on media ranging from canvas to paper to sheets torn from school copy book.
-Nagitimu Sri Lanka celebrates art from across Sri Lanka and the world.
+They were free to use any medium- color pencils, crayons. water colors, oil paints, charcoal, pencils or pens etc. Submissions were rendered on media ranging from canvas to paper to sheets torn from school copy books.
+Nagitimu Sri Lanka celebrated art from across Sri Lanka and the world.

 ‘Nagitimu Sri Lanka’, or ‘Rise up Sri Lanka!’, was sung by some of Sri Lanka’s best-known singers and people.
 An anthem for hope amidst the uncertainty.
 A prayer for better days ahead.
 The trilingual song was sung by Sinhalese, Tamils, Muslims, Burghers, Malays, expatriates and foreigners who all love Sri Lanka.
 People sang.
 People danced.
 People signed (using sign language).